-The Bergrivier Disaster Management plan was approved by Council in 2015 and it is not clear when this plan will be reviewed or updated.
-In reviewing the information included from the disaster management plan, there is little linkage made to climate change and it is not clear whether this is considered a key risk for the municipalities.
+The Bergrivier Disaster Management plan was approved by Council in 2015 and Provincial Disaster Management currently assisting Bergrivier Municipality to update and revise this plan.
 Extreme events, including droughts with are exacerbated by climate change are mentioned in this section.